Official websites use .mil

 For more information, review the AFMC Mentee Handbook

 The Department of the Air Force values mentorship as an enterprise imperative and is committed to increasing deliberate mentoring for Total Force Airmen and Guardians.
-The theme for 2023 National Mentoring Month is Love Your Mentoring Journey and focuses on helping every Airman, Guardian and Civilian to find that unique mentoring relationship that will help them achieve personal growth.
+Our efforts focus on helping every Airman, Guardian and Civilian to find that unique mentoring relationship that will help them achieve personal growth.
 Mentorship is a critical strategy in developing the workforce we need to become more diverse, agile and inclusive personally and professionally.

 This effort is driven by our Airmen.
 AFMC is focused on making the command a better place to work at for all employees.
 The panels will allow our Airmen with a particular commonality (religion, ethnicity, shared interest, gender, etc.) to share a space to support each other and spread awareness, while attendees will have the opportunity to learn cross-cultural perspectives.